-- Install the Phoenix agent
+- Install the Hybrid Workloads agent

-- Activate the Phoenix agent
+- Activate the Hybrid Workloads agent

 Note: If you plan to change the management type of the host virtual machine, such as SCVMM, Standalone, or Cluster, the state of the host virtual machine on the Druva Cloud must be in sync with the state of the virtual machine in your infrastructure.
 Before the re-registration of the host, ensure that the host is connected to the Druva Cloud and the virtual machine list is refreshed.
 If the host is disconnected, you must first re-register the host with the same management type, refresh the list of virtual machines, and then re-register to change the management type.